silentsysop/cnfair-calculator/README.md

 ## How It Works

 The extension automatically detects product prices on cnfair.com and displays the discounted price directly on the webpage.
 Click on the extension icon to toggle the feature on or off as needed.

+## Flash sale
+1. For flashsales you want to use `Apply event discount` button and when theres no events going on you use `Show old prices`.

 ## Acknowledgments